yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

     # are subscribers to start publishing see publisher documentation.
     rospy.sleep(1.0)
     run_plan(pub_init_pose, pub_controls, plan)
 {{< / highlight >}}

+### Includes

+We define functions and modules we need first:

+{{< highlight python "linenos=table" >}}
+#!/usr/bin/env python

+import rospy
+from ackermann_msgs.msg import AckermannDrive, AckermannDriveStamped from geometry_msgs.msg import (
+    Point,
+    Pose,
+    PoseWithCovariance,
+    PoseWithCovarianceStamped,
+    Quaternion,
+)
+from tf.transformations import quaternion_from_euler

+{{< / highlight >}}

+`rospy` is the main python interface to the ROS API.
+[Ackermann steering](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) is the geometry of our wheels, the [`ackermann_msgs`](http://wiki.ros.org/ackermann_msgs) defines a common interface to send drive commands.
+The imports from [`geometry_msgs`](http://wiki.ros.org/geometry_msgs) are for sending the initial pose of the car to the simulator.

 ## Writing the launch file